 For horizontal direction switches, flip the switch to the left for downward airflow or flip the switch to the right for upward airflow.

-Use the steps below to change the direction of your ceiling fan:
+Use the steps below or the video below to change the direction of your ceiling fan:

 - Shut off the ceiling fan and wait for the blades to come to a complete stop

 - Using a ladder or step stool to reach the motor housing, locate the direction switch

 - Flip the switch in the opposite direction